 Even if you are a skilled mechanic, you might encounter a problem that is over your head.
 If you see a code that you don’t know how to resolve or you are unsure why the transmission is acting up, it’s best to get professional guidance.

 In many cases, prompt attention can alleviate larger transmission problems down the road.
 The longer you let the issue continue, the more damage might occur to the transmission.
-Hopefully, the problem is related to a simple fix that can be resolved quickly.
+Hopefully, the problem is related to a simple issue that can be resolved quickly.